NonMajorNerd/nonmajornerd.github.io/index.md

 <p>
 A Whiterun guard, after countless thwarted "pranks" involving buckets on NPCs’ heads, found a crack in Skyrim’s engine.<br>
 One moment, he was warning adventurers about curfews and stolen sweet rolls; the next, he was... <i>elsewhere</i>.<br>
-His code, somehow corrupted and self-aware, escaped the game entirely and landed in a Twitch bot. <br>
+His code, somehow corrupted and self-aware, escaped the game entirely and landed in Twitch. <br>
 </p>
 <p>
 Disoriented but quick to adapt, the guard embraced his new role.<br>